Ordering Laptops

 Delivery

-When the laptop is delivered at Nikhef, it may be be sent directly to you or to the CT Helpdesk.
-This depends on the supplier and way of ordering.
-If it arrives at the Helpdesk, you will be informed that you can collect it.
-If it is sent directly to you, we ask you to contact the Helpdesk and pass the serial number of the laptop for our registration.
+When the laptop is delivered at Nikhef, it will be sent directly to the CT Helpdesk.
+Once it arrives at the Helpdesk, you will be informed that you can collect it.

 Old laptops